New Saudi airline plan takes aim at Emirates, Qatar Airways

 PIF did not respond to a request for comment.

-Saudi Arabia is developing non-religious tourism with mega-projects backed by PIF.
-It has launched social reforms to open up the country, the birthplace of Islam, including allowing public entertainment.
+Saudi Arabia is developing non-religious tourism with mega projects backed by PIF.
+It has launched social reforms to open up the country, the birthplace of Islam, including allowing public entertainment.—Reuters